aspose-html-cloud/aspose-html-cloud-dotnet/docs/StorageProvider.md

 > bool DirectoryExists(string directoryUri, string storageName = null)
 > ```

-Checks if a directory specified by the path exists in the specified or default storage
+Checks if a directory specified by the path exists in the specified or default storage.